3-connected Reduction for Regular Graph Covers: Graph Reductions and Quotient Expansions

 According to Lemma~\ref{lem:nonintersecting_atoms}, the replaced interiors of the atoms of $\calA$ are pairwise disjoint, so the reduction is well defined.
 We stop in the step $r$ when $G_r$ is a primitive graph containing no atoms.
 (Recall Lemma~\ref{lem:primitive_graphs} characterizing all primitive graphs.)

-For every graph $G$, the reduction series corresponds to the \emph{reduction tree} which is a rooted tree defined as follows.
+For every graph $G$, the reduction series determines the \emph{reduction tree} $T$ which is a rooted tree defined as follows.
 The root is the primitive graph $G_r$, and the other nodes are the atoms obtained during the reductions.
-If a node contains a colored edge, it has the corresponding atom as a child.
-Therefore, the leaves are the atoms of $G_0$, after removing them, the new leaves are the atoms of $G_1$, and so on.
-For an example, see Fig.~\ref{fig:reduction_tree}.
+If a node $N$ of $T$ contains a colored edge, the corresponding atom $A$ is a child of $N$ in $T$.
+Therefore, the leaves of $T$ are the atoms of $G_0$, after removing them, the new leaves are the atoms of $G_1$, and so on.
+For examples, see Fig.~\ref{fig:reduction_tree} and~\ref{fig:reduction_tree_large}.

-We note that the symmetry type of atoms depends on colors and types of edges the atom contains; see Fig.~\ref{fig:reducing_atoms} for an example.
-Also, the figure depicts a quotient $G_2 / \Gamma_2$ of $G_2$, and its expansions to $G_1 / \Gamma_1$ and $G_0 / \Gamma_0$.
-The resulting quotients $G_1 / \Gamma_1$ and $G_2 / \Gamma_2$ contain half-edges because $\Gamma_1$ and $\Gamma_2$ fix some halvable edges but $G_0 / \Gamma_0$ contains no half-edges.
-This example shows that in reductions and expansions we need to consider half-edges even both graphs $G$ and $G / \Gamma$ are simple.
+Fig.~\ref{fig:reducing_atoms} shows a regular 2-fold covering $G_0\to G_0/\Gamma_0$, where $\Gamma_0$ is a semiregular group of order two rotating the central hexagon.
+Observe that although none of the graphs $G_0$ and $H_0=G_0/\Gamma_0$ contain half-edges, in the quotients $G_1 / \Gamma_1$ and $G_2 / \Gamma_2$ half-edges do appear.
+This example shows that in the reductions and expansions we need to consider half-edges even if both graphs $G$ and $G / \Gamma$ are simple.